MutSeqR: General Visualization

 plot_lollipop()is used to visualize recurrent mutations.

-Mutations that occur above a specified recurrence threshold are plotted
+group that occur above a specified recurrence threshold are plotted by

-by genomic position.
-Mutations are colored by their mutation subtype.
-Fo
+genomic position.
+If specified, mutations are colored by their mutation

-each level in the specified group, a lollipop plot will be generated and
+subtype.
+For each level in the specified group, a lollipop plot will be

 plot_list <- plot_lollipop(